 Progress for Goal 4

-Learn about the progress NIMH has made toward Goal 4 of the NIMH Strategic Plan for Research: Strengthen the Public Health Impact of NIMH-Supported Research.
+Learn about the progress NIMH has made toward Goal 4 of the NIMH Strategic Plan for Research: Advance Mental Health Services to Strengthen Public Health.

 - Multistage Autism Screening in Early Intervention Settings May Reduce Disparities

 An NIMH-supported study shows that incorporating a multistage screening process for autism spectrum disorder (ASD) into federally funded early intervention services may reduce disparities in early ASD diagnosis.

 - NIH Initiative Expands Access to Resources for Early Psychosis Treatment and Research

 The Early Psychosis Intervention Network (EPINET), an NIMH initiative aimed at determining how to best provide treatment for individuals experiencing symptoms of early psychosis, is increasing access to resources for researchers, providers, and families through a growing network of research hubs and a new website.

 - NIMH Awards Funding for Research on Preventing Firearm Injury and Mortality

 Suicide attempts by firearm are especially dangerous, with as many as 9 out of 10 attempts resulting in death.
 NIMH is supporting three projects focused on preventing and reducing firearm injury and mortality to help address the critical need for more research in this area.

 - Emergency Drug Overdose Visits Associated with Increased Risk for Later Suicide